Chart Color Schemes

 Population growth drivers in Coopers Plains are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coopers Plains' population, as of November 2025, is approximately 6,295.
-This figure represents a growth of 591 people since the 2021 Census, which reported a population of 5,704.
-The increase is inferred from the estimated resident population of 6,269 in June 2024 and an additional 27 validated new addresses since the Census date.
+Coopers Plains' population was approximately 6,295 as of Feb 2026.
+This figure represents an increase of 591 people since the 2021 Census, which reported a population of 5,704.
+The change is inferred from ABS data showing an estimated resident population of 6,269 in June 2024 and additional validated new addresses since the Census date.
 This results in a population density ratio of 1,437 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Coopers Plains' growth rate of 10.4% since the 2021 census exceeds both the national average (8.9%) and that of its SA3 area, making it a growth leader in the region.
-Overseas migration contributed approximately 79.4% of overall population gains during recent periods.
+Coopers Plains' growth rate of 10.4% since the 2021 census exceeded both the SA3 area (9.1%) and the national average.
+Overseas migration contributed approximately 79.4% of overall population gains during recent periods, driving this growth.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends indicate a significant increase in Coopers Plains' top quartile of national statistical areas, with an expected expansion by 2,097 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 32.9% over the 17-year period.
+However, these state projections do not provide age category splits; hence proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
+Examining future trends, a significant population increase is forecasted for Coopers Plains.
+Based on the latest annual ERP population numbers, the area is expected to expand by 2,097 persons to reach an estimated total of 8,392 by 2041, reflecting a gain of 32.9% over the 17-year period.

 Frequently Asked Questions - Population